chipbaber/pdfparse/README.md

     - Create a new bucket and capture the namespace & name in the fields in notepad.
 [How to create an Auth Token and Bucket](https://youtu.be/CvyzCjdDvTU)

     - Upload several pdfs to the bucket.
+The example pdfs can be found in the input directory []().

 - Capture the following information in a notepad for future use in the code as you go through the steps below.